What to wear on Race Day

 A woman and a man smiling and posing outdoors at an event, with tents and greenery in the background.
 The woman is wearing a blue and white striped dress and a decorative hat, and the man is wearing a blue suit, a light-colored tie, and a wide-brimmed hat.

-From vibrant spring fashion to polished racewear, Steeplechase style is all about sophistication with personality.
+From vibrant spring fashion to polished racewear, Steeplechase style is about personal style while still being comfortable outdoors.

-The steeplechase is a style-forward event, but comfort matters.
-Think “smart Southern casual” — sundresses, linen, sunhats, boots, sport coats or linen jackets.
-Think bold hats, lightweight fabrics, and shoes suitable for grass.
+Think smart Southern casual — sundresses, linen, sunhats, boots, sport coats or linen jackets.
+Bold hats, lightweight fabrics and shoes suitable for grass are all at home on Race Day.

-While many enjoy full dress, don’t feel pressured; choose what lets you enjoy the day.
+While many guests enjoy dressing up for the occasion, there's no required look.
+Choose what lets you comfortably enjoy the day.

-Because you'll likely spend much of the day outdoors, we recommend:
+Because you'll spend Race Day outdoors, we recommend:

 • Sunglasses